joslo2345/ros_summer/README.md

 For running:

     $ python subscriber_image.py

+This repository was created to have a backup for the project made on the summer for the client server robot idea.
+The main idea was create a leader and follower mobile robots.
+This repository is for the leader robot.
+The robot is the client in the client server model used.
+Any computer with the ROS software, right configuration and the scripts in the repository could serve as a Server.
+The robot uses python code along with the OpenCV library to calculate the middle center of a made highway on a table.
+After calibration of the camera angle and wheel degree movement we succed on make he robot drive through a highway straight and curved.

 ##  :closed_book: Bibliography :closed_book:

 * [Autonomous Racing Robot With an Arduino, a Raspberry Pi and a Pi Camera](https://becominghuman.ai/autonomous-racing-robot-with-an-arduino-a-raspberry-pi-and-a-pi-camera-3e72819e1e63)